- May 13, 2015

 "The Tower of Elements" is an arcade-style game featuring pixel art and magic-based combat.
 Players defend their tower against goblins, using mana points and gems to upgrade and unlock new mages.
 With leaderboards, achievements, and support for various platforms and input methods, it offers an entertaining and immersive experience.
 Future updates promise additional towers, characters, and game modes.

-- The music and pixel art are enjoyable, adding a nice aesthetic to the overall experience.
+- The music and pixel art are enjoyable, adding a nice touch to the overall experience.

-- The controls are convoluted and unresponsive, leading to a frustrating gameplay experience.
+- Controls are convoluted and unresponsive, leading to frustrating gameplay.

-- The game lacks depth and variety, quickly becoming repetitive and grindy.
+- The game lacks depth, with minimal progression and repetitive mechanics.

 “This mechanic is very rhythm-game like, and I enjoyed it here.”